A Pro Carpenter’s Guide to Framing Basement Walls

 Install Foam Board

 Apply the adhesive in vertical strips in the middle of the wall.
 If some water does get behind the foam, adhesive applied horizontally could cause the water to pool up and lengthen the time it takes to dry up.
 Run a continuous bead of adhesive at the top and bottom of the wall, and tape all the seams.
 This will help keep warm air in the room from getting behind the foam and condensing on the cool concrete walls.
-To ensure a good seal, Phil prefers to caulk the bottom after the foam is installed.
+To ensure a good seal, caulk the bottom after the foam is installed.

 Install Blocking Between Joists